 - Have access to the relevant Gateway menu item for the definition being created or changed.

-Configuring an Attachment Set Definition
+Creating / Changing a Attachment Set Definition

-To configure an Attachment Management definition:
+To create / change an Attachment Management Definition:

 - Open the Gateway Policy Editor.